 If you take your car to an ATF, you’ll get paid its scrap value.
 Bear in mind that it’s illegal for ATFs to pay you in cash and any money you’re owed should be paid by bank transfer or cheque.

 Alternatively, you can donate your car to a charity who will collect your car, organise scrappage and take the scrap value as a donation.
 In some cases you can even choose which charity the money goes to.
 Charities offering this service include Charity Car and Give a Car.

 What happens when I hand my car over to be scrapped?

-Can I scrap my car myself?
+Can I still get my car scrapped during COVID?